 Fluvanna is a tiny town located in the state of Texas.
 With a population of 78 people and just one neighborhood, Fluvanna is the 1050th largest community in Texas.

-Fluvanna is a blue-collar town, with 63.49% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Fluvanna, you'll notice that it is more blue-collar than most other communities in America.
+63.49% of Fluvanna’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fluvanna is a town of farmers, fishers, or foresters, service providers, and construction workers and builders.
 There are especially a lot of people living in Fluvanna who work in farm management occupations (49.21%), healthcare suport services (22.22%), and business and financial occupations (14.29%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Fluvanna is worth considering.